shreyayyyansh/wifi-app-controlled-car/README.md

 Transfer it to the board and install the given apk application on your mobile phone.

 Make the connections between all the components and connect it to power supply.
+(Refer to the attached pin diagram)

+Install the .apk file on your phone.

 Now connect your phone to car's wifi network.

+Open the app and you're good to go.